dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

     * Acquisition module will be able to communicated to the entrypoint node that particular analyzer should be loaded and instantiated
     * Tracing module will be able to send partitioned stats and aggregate them together
     * Theoretical execution-data-only sourcing inbox analyzer will be able to aggregate data from the whole build context (again - we should use this only for agility purposes, but shoot for analyzer that needs presence only in entrypoint node).
-* Appart from the scenarios above - the BuildCheck infrastructure modules in individual nodes should be able to function independently (namely - load the inbox analyzers that should live in nodes; send the analyzers reports via logging infrastructure; load user configuration from `.editorconfig` and decide on need to enable/disable/configure particular analyzers).
+* Apart from the scenarios above - the BuildCheck infrastructure modules in individual nodes should be able to function independently (namely - load the inbox analyzers that should live in nodes; send the analyzers reports via logging infrastructure; load user configuration from `.editorconfig` and decide on need to enable/disable/configure particular analyzers).
 * Communication from main to worker node between BuildCheck infra modules is not planned.

 ## Analyzers Lifecycle